lemonce/lemonce.net/source/docs/guide/case.md

 ## Create in case editor tool bar
 ---
-You can also create new test cases by click the `New Case` button of case editor, in which case you need to create a path to save.
+You can also create new test cases by click the <i class="fa fa-file-code-o"></i> button of case editor, in which case you need to create a path to save.

 <img class="large-images" src="/images/guide/case-02.pn">
 <br>